 The Botched Debut of The Shockmaster

 Fans have embraced The Shockmaster character.
-Those lucky enough to meet Ottman in person are thrilled when Fred offers the chance for them to be able to don the more than two-decade-old glittery Stormtrooper helmet at conventions and get their picture taken with it.
+Those lucky enough to meet him in person are thrilled when he offers the chance for them to be able to wear the more than two-decade-old glittery Stormtrooper helmet at conventions and get their picture taken with it.
 People who aren’t even wrestling fans recognize the helmet and are drawn to him.

 "We all have trials and tribulations… but I would rather be happy than miserable."

 When what Fred Ottman calls "armchair wrestling fans" grumble and claim that The Shockmaster was the most horrible gimmick in history, he compared it to other odd characters that didn’t take off.

 The Powerful Oz (Kevin Nash in WCW), Lord Humongous in Memphis (several different wrestlers portrayed Humongous, but most famously was perhaps Sid Vicious), and Mantaur (Mike Halac) are gimmicks that come to mind for Ottman.
 Lanny Poffo, who was conducting the interview, mentioned The Red Rooster (Terry Taylor) as well.

 "All of us have crosses to bear," Ottman shares.
 "It’s what you do with the cross after you’ve been put to it."

 "The people who meet Fred fall in love with him," Lanny Poffo gushes kindly about his friend.